gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 Contribution is confidential or subject to any privilege, can be disregarded for all purposes, and will be of no force or effect.

-## Rights Granted by Contributors to the IETF Trust
+## Rights Granted by Contributors to the IETF Intellectual Property Management Corporation

-To the extent that a Contribution or any portion thereof is protected by copyright or other rights of authorship, the Contributor and each named co-Contributor grant a perpetual, irrevocable, non-exclusive, royalty-free, world-wide, sublicensable right and license to the IETF Trust under all such copyrights and other rights in the Contribution:
+To the extent that a Contribution or any portion thereof is protected by copyright or other rights of authorship, the Contributor and each named co-Contributor grant a perpetual, irrevocable, non-exclusive, royalty-free, world-wide, sublicensable right and license to the IETF IPMC under all such copyrights and other rights in the Contribution:

 a. to copy, publish, display, and distribute the Contribution, in whole or in part,